stueken/FSND-P3_Music-Catalog-Web-App/README.md

 ## Running Instructions

 1. Change to the `/` (base) directory.
-2. Start the local server by typing in `python application.py`.
+2. Start the local server by typing in `$ python application.py`.
 3. Open a web browser and type in the URL `http://localhost:5000`.
 4. Enjoy :)